Bamstayuus/git-project/READ.md

-this is just a read me file for you all
+this is just a read me file for you aljodfnnxlkjl